thesufiway/the_sufi_way/index.markdown

 Come join our caravan and enlighten yourself with the ma’rifat and divine luminosity!
 Whoever you’re, whatever actions you’ve committed in the past, it doesn’t matter, this path of love always remains open and it welcomes you with open arms.
-“If you’re a seeker, you’ll be a finder” (Maul-e-Rumi).
+“If you’re a seeker, you’ll be a finder” (Maulana Rumi).
 Seek the divine pearls and treasures in the endless ocean of knowledge, so be courageous and dive in fearlessly.
 This is “Raahe-IshQ”, the sufi way of achieving the ultimate purpose of life.
 The Sufi Masha’ikhs maintain the balance of Ishq (Love), Ilm (Knowledge) and Aql (intelligence)